 Take a Valentine’s Day stroll through Lovers Park with your significant other before enjoying an afternoon of fun at Yerevan Water World.

-Delve into the country’s fascinating, tragic history at History Museum of Armenia and the medieval monastery of Geghard, listed as a UNESCO World Heritage Site.
+Delve into the country’s fascinating history at History Museum of Armenia and the medieval monastery of Geghard, listed as a UNESCO World Heritage Site.

 Want to feel the sun on your skin?
 With low cost flights, a trip to Santander is just what the doctor ordered when heading towards the summer.

 A warm Spanish port city filled with atmosphere, Santander is a hidden gem when it comes to booking that much-needed week away in Spain.

 Packed with promenades, plazas and stunning sandy beaches, you can pass the time with surfing, swimming and snorkelling before filling your belly with some local delights at the lively tapas bars.

 Be sure and pay a visit to the stunning Palacio de la Magdalena.
 It used to house the Spanish Royal Family who frequently holidayed in Santander.
 Good enough for royalty!

 Palanga is a lovely little resort town on Lithuania’s Baltic coast and a favourite for locals looking for an enjoyable break away.